NS2006V/Elite-Training-Problems/README.md

-Elite Placement Training – Coding Practice
+💻 Elite Placement Training – Coding Practice Record

-This repository contains the coding practice records completed during the Elite Placement Training sessions conducted as part of campus placement preparation.
+This repository contains the coding practice documents completed during the Elite Placement Training sessions as part of campus placement preparation.

-The documents included in this repository represent the problem sets that were practiced during different training days.
-All files are organized slot-wise to clearly show participation, consistency, and performance tracking throughout the training period.
+The files are organized slot-wise to maintain a clear and structured record of participation and performance throughout the training program.

-Repository Structure

-The repository is divided into two main sections:

-Slot 1
+📁 Slot-1 Training

-The Slot-1 folder includes the coding practice problem sets completed during the initial phase of placement training.
+This folder includes the problem sets practiced during the first phase of training.

-Each PDF file represents:
+Each document represents:

-* Problems given during a specific training session
+* Coding problems given during the training session
-* Solutions or attempts completed as part of the practice
+* Practice work completed on that particular day
-* Daily participation in coding exercises
+* Record of participation in daily coding exercises

-These documents help in maintaining a structured record of foundational coding practice.

-Slot 2
+This section reflects the initial stage of continuous coding practice.

+📁 Slot-2 Training

-The Slot-2 folder includes the coding practice problem sets completed during the second phase of placement training.
+This folder includes the problem sets practiced during the second phase of training.

-Each PDF file represents:
+Each document represents:

-* Continued practice after Slot-1 sessions
+* Continued coding practice across training sessions
-* Additional problem-solving exercises conducted on different training days
+* Additional problem-solving exercises
-* Performance tracking across multiple sessions
+* Performance tracking over multiple days

-This section reflects ongoing involvement in placement-oriented coding practice.
+This section shows consistency and ongoing involvement in placement preparation activities.

-Objective of Maintaining This Repository
+🎯 Repository Purpose

-* To keep a documented record of coding practice completed during placement training
+* Maintain a structured record of coding practice
-* To demonstrate consistency and participation in training sessions
+* Track participation in placement training sessions
-* To provide reference material for performance review
+* Provide reference for performance review
-* To support preparation for technical interviews and coding assessments
+* Support preparation for coding tests and technical interviews

-Author:
+👩‍💻 Author

 Nekashri S
 B.Tech – Artificial Intelligence and Data Science